WoPoss-project/Pygmalion/README.md

 ### Known Issues
 List of shortcomings of the current design, including features that have not been implemented yet:
 - Lack of a collapse effect.
-When a sense is selected, in order to highlight its semantic path, "unrelated" meanings disappear and lines depicting the relations become visible.
+When a sense is selected, in order to highlight its semantic path, “unrelated” meanings disappear and lines depicting the relations become visible.
 However, senses keep their original position instead of coming close together.
 In a long map like that of _CERTUS_, this deficiency becomes clear.
 The visualisation of the relations through lines on the right is not very efficient: the relations would be clearer of the line could appear "inside" the map and not on the side.
 - The double click to reset the visualization is less intuitive than a normal click event.
 - Lack of direction in the relations between the senses.
 The current design does not create a hierarchy among the relations: all of them are at the same level.
 Based on the chronology, the user infers the direction (that is, if a sense is related to a more recent one, the first one is understood to be the source –or one of the sources– of the second one).
 - Lack of accessibility: currently, color is the only visual means of conveying the type of modality, which breaks a few [accessibility principles](https://www.w3.org/WAI/fundamentals/accessibility-principles/).